AdobeDocs/analytics.en/help/implement/vars/functions/tl-method.md

 <!-- Use wherever you want to track links -->
 <a href="example.html" onClick="trackClickInteraction('Example link');">Click here</a>
 ```

+>[!NOTE]
+>Calling the `tl()` method indirectly can make Activity Map overlay reporting less convenient.
+You must click each link to register the function with the link element.
+However, Activity Map dimensions in Workspace are tracked the same.

 ### Avoid tracking duplicate links